Ceramicbloon/Lasa-Project/README.md

 Disclaimer:
-I am by not a graphic, nor a sound artists.
+I am neather a graphic artist, nor a sound artist.

 All the icons I used are from flaticon and all the sounds from Zapsplat.
 Attributes are listed below: